mui/material-ui/docs/pages/blog/2021-q3-update.md

   We also released the first v5-beta, to support MUI Core v5, and will be working almost exclusively on the v5 release line going forward.

-- 🔎 We also added a [quick filter demo](/components/data-grid/filtering/#quick-filter) to illustrate how it can be implemented, and will add a [built-in](https://github.com/mui-org/material-ui-x/issues/202) solution later on.
+- 🔎 We also added a [quick-filter demo](/components/data-grid/filtering/#quick-filter) to illustrate how it can be implemented, and will add a [built-in](https://github.com/mui-org/material-ui-x/issues/202) solution later on.

   <a href="/components/data-grid/filtering/#quick-filter"><img loading="lazy" src="/static/blog/2021-q3-update/quick-filter.png" style="width: 700px; margin-bottom: 16px;" /></a>